Barbados Defence Force: Bands

 The Zouave Band is the premier musical unit in the BDF, with the other being the band of the Barbados Cadet Corps.
 Its national uniformed military counterpart is the Barbados Police Band.
 It traces its own history back to the Band of the West India Regiment, which is considered to be the precursor to most Caribbean military bands formerly under British control.
 As a result, the band also has a shared lineage with the Jamaica Military Band.

 The BCC maintains a marching band known as the National Cadet Band and performs on national occasions with the BCC and the BDF.
 It is composed of students from public and private schools in the area.
 They performs in two modes configurations: a marching band and a concert band.
 The band of dates back to the early 1920s when the local cadet corps maintained a fife and drum corps.
 Between 1950 and 2006, individual school units had drum corps which catered to the activities of the unit and school.
 In 1973, the Combermere Cadet Band was formed and for 22 years it was the only brass and reef cadet band among other secondary schools on the island.
 Its last performance was at the Independence Day Parade of 1995 when the National Cadet Band was formed.
 As part of the centennial anniversary celebrations of the BCC in 2004, the Band became a permanent full-time unit, performing at an Independence Day Parade that year and again the following year.

+Defunct

+Barbados Air Wing

+This branch was formed in 1979, it operated one Beech Queen Air.
+In 1981 a Cessna 402C was acquired.
+Since 1985 all aircraft have been retired and the air wing ceased to exist.